Get

 Aside from the colors, scents, and textures they experience, another sensory input they might enjoy outdoors is taste.
 Believe it or not, some dogs may actually enjoy the taste of mud!
 While this may seem gross to us, it’s a natural behavior for some dogs.

-While harmless in small amounts, it is important to monitor that your dog does not eat enormous amounts of mud as this may cause health complications or a sign of an underlying health condition such as stress, lack of stimulation, or nutritional deficiencies.
+While harmless in small amounts, it is important to monitor that your dog does not eat enormous amounts of mud as this may cause health complications or be a sign of an underlying health condition such as stress, lack of stimulation, or nutritional deficiencies.

-7. They Like The Texture
+7. They Like the Texture

 While many dogs may enjoy playing in the water because of the wet and cool sensation they experience, mud has a unique texture that dogs may find satisfying to dig into and roll around in.
 Unlike water, mud can be soft, squishy, and cool all at the same time!

-8. It Helps with Itching and Irritation
+8. It Helps With Itching and Irritation

 Because of the unique texture of mud, it can provide relief from skin irritations or itching.
 Mud also has cooling properties to relieve dogs of discomfort and some dogs may instinctively seek out mud to alleviate this discomfort.